leproxy/leproxy/README.md

 > The listening address MUST be in the form `ip:port` or just `ip` or `:port`, with the above defaults being applied.

-Note that LeProxy does not require authentication by default, so the above default should be used with care.
+Note that LeProxy runs in protected mode by default, so that it only forwards requests from the local host and can not be abused as an open proxy.
 If you want to require the client to send username/password authentication details, you can include this as part of the listening address: